Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures: Acknowledgments

 \section{Acknowledgments}

+This material is based upon work supported by the Department of the Air Force under Air Force Contract FA8702-15-D-0001.
+Opinions, findings, conclusions and recommendations are those of the authors and do not necessarily reflect the views of the Department of the Air Force.
 The authors acknowledge the FAA and the MITRE Corporation for sharing the surveillance data.
 They thank Evan Maki, Randal Guendel, and Mikhail Krichman from MIT Lincoln Laboratory for their support and assistance.
 This article benefited from the work of Shane Barratt, and conversations with Rachael Tompa and Kyle Julian.